While apple pie is my favorite dessert, crumble toppings are my favorite.

 Apple pie knows no seasons and that is exactly why I don’t wait around for Fall every year to enjoy it.
-I wanted to share something a little different that still embodies everything I love about traditional apple pie.
+I wanted to share something a little different that still embodies everything I love about traditional apple pie and definitely deserves a spot in your favorite Thanksgiving pie recipes.
 Today’s apple crumble pie:

 √ Has a buttery, flaky crust.

 √ Has a rich apple filling that’s juicy, compact, sweet, and cinnamon-spiced.

 √ Is topped with a brown-sugary, buttery, toasty walnut crumble.